 Call it introverted, call it anti-social, call it whatever you want.
 I accept that being this way means I am opening myself up to judgment and criticism.
 And I know I’m missing out.
 I’m not saying ‘this is me, take it or leave it,’ this is simply an acknowledgement of who I am and what I’m capable of.
 I’ve tried being someone else and it never works.

 A good friend once told me that her first impressions of me were that I was chilly and aloof.
 At first I was surprised and horrified but soon came to understand where she was coming from.
 My shyness and insecurity can come off as disinterest.
-I don’t want to have to decline an invitation (that I’ll probably cancel last-minute) so I don’t join the group.
+I don’t want to have to decline an invitation (that I’ll probably cancel at the last minute) so I don’t join the group.
 I don’t want to be asked to do more, share more, invest more, be more, so I stay away.
 (This also helps me maintain the illusion that I’ve got my shit together, which is a nice side benefit.)

 ‘She seems nice,’ I imagine people saying.
 ‘But not overly friendly.
 Maybe she’s just really busy.’
 Yup, super busy over here.
 Gonna go home and scrub the coffee pot before I fold some underwear and take a nap.